oltyant/conftrucking/README.md

 For the Conference Tracking problem we can choose first the event which has the most and then do this until we fill up the morning session.
 With the remaining elements we can do the same for the afternoon session.

 My concerns regarding to this approach are:
-* Only find one solution at a time (if it finds at all)
+* Only find one solution at a time (if it finds at all) so we need to do backsteps and cover a coin or a subset of coins in order to use again the Greedy method and find another solution
 * For many solutions we need to change the algorithm and play it with the removal of elements so we need to count with the non repeatable permutations problem which requires N! operations, where N=count of events.